-Manager of Communications and Membership Engagement
+Manager of Communications and Operations

 Kim is a writer.
-She writes things for this organization and for this site.
+She writes things for this organization and this site.
 She wrote this page.
 She tried to write this bio.
 She learned how to write at SUNY Purchase, where she earned a B.A. in journalism.

 A memory from your interview?
 I had taken the afternoon off from my current job to interview with Janine on a Friday at 2 p.m.
-It went really well, until I was given a writing prompt as ‘homework’ – a 300 word press release on DSRIP and the Medicaid Redesign Team Waiver.
+It went well, until I was given a writing prompt as ‘homework’ – a 300-word press release on DSRIP and the Medicaid Redesign Team Waiver.
 Yea, I didn’t know what those things were either, and I had 24 hours to write it.
 So I holed up in a library for a full Friday night and Saturday morning, emailed the release 15 minutes past two on Saturday, and waited days to hear back.
 I thought those 15 minutes had cost me the job.
 Clearly they didn’t, but the three weeks between my interview and the job offer were stressful – and looking back, that was a damn good press release.

 Best part of working here so far?
 We all say it, because it’s true – it’s the people.
 Yes, the work we do is fantastic, yes it's rewarding, and yes, there are a lot of good lunch spots near the office.
 But nothing compares to how extraordinary this team is, and how lucky I am to know and work and succeed with them.

 Favorite project?
 Building the Long Island Health Collaborative website was one of my first projects here.
 To this day it continues to grow and evolve, serving our members and the public in new and vital ways, and it is still my favorite thing to work on and develop.